Unity-Technologies/sentis-samples/StarSimulationSample/README.md

 We won't get into the specifics of the equations of motion here.

-But we write them out as matrix form (2D-tensor), using sentis [functional api](https://docs.unity3d.com/Packages/com.unity.sentis@1.6/manual/create-a-new-model.html).
+But we write them out as matrix form (2D-tensor), using sentis [functional api](https://docs.unity3d.com/Packages/com.unity.sentis@2.1/manual/create-a-new-model.html).

 This allows us to define sucessive tensor operations in a few lines of code, defining the system of equations to compute every frame.
-We compile this set of operation to a `Model` which then can be used as usual.
+We compile this set of operations to a `Model` which then can be used as usual.

 ## Accessing result on the GPU

-We will dispatch the work on the GPU by creating a [Compute Worker](https://docs.unity3d.com/Packages/com.unity.sentis@1.6/manual/create-an-engine.html).
+We will dispatch the work on the GPU by creating a [Compute Worker](https://docs.unity3d.com/Packages/com.unity.sentis@2.1/manual/create-an-engine.html).
 ```
 worker.SetInput("input_0", x);
 worker.SetInput("input_1", m);